 The proposed GO Station will be designed to accommodate the requirements for future level-boarding.
-Additionally, the north PUDO facility will be located along the south edge of the new Relief Road with a dedicated layby provided for accessible PUDO along Public Street 'A' (Relief Road).
-The location will minimize travel distance from the layby to the entrance of the north station building.
+A dedicated layby will be provided for accessible PUDO (paratransit/TTC WheelTrans facilities) along the south side of Public Street A. The location will minimize travel distance from the layby to the entrance of the north station building.